Which states dedicate funding to violence intervention programs?

 What It Does

 Violence intervention programs, through their use of evidence and community-informed, comprehensive support to individuals at greatest risk of gunshot victimization, are demonstrated to reduce gunshot injury and death in areas most impacted by gun violence.
 State investments in these programs, which are often led by community-based organizations, are critical to their ongoing stability.
-Three states—Connecticut, Illinois, and Wyoming—set funding levels at over 0.1% of their total budget.
-A full discussion on Violence Intervention Programs is here.
+Several states set funding levels at over 0.1% of their total budget.

 The Impact